-Elbit Systems (ESLT) CEO, Bezhalel Machlis on Q1 2020 Results - Earnings Call Transcript

 Rami Myerson

-Thank you Rae.
+Thank you, Rainn.
 Good day everyone and welcome to our first quarter 2020 earnings call.
-On the call with me today are Butzi Machlis, our President and CEO, and Josi Gaspar, our Chief Financial Officer.
+On the call with me today are Butzi Machlis, our President and CEO, and Yossi Gaspar, our Chief Financial Officer.

 Before we begin, I would like to point out that the Safe Harbor statement in the company’s press release issued earlier today also refers to the contents of this conference call.
-Josi will begin by providing a discussion of the financial results, followed by Butzi who will talk about some of the significant events during the quarter and beyond.
+Yossi will begin by providing a discussion of the financial results, followed by Butzi who will talk about some of the significant events during the quarter and beyond.
 We will then turn the call over to a question and answer session.

-With that, I would like now to turn the call over to Josi.
-Josi, please?
+With that, I would like now to turn the call over to Yossi.
+Yossi, please?

 Joseph Gaspar

 Thank you Rami.
-Hello everyone and thank you for joining us today.
+Hello everyone and thank you for joining us before today.

 Before reviewing our financial results, I would like to address the COVID-19 pandemic and the global economic environment.
 We are monitoring the situation closely and are adhering to the instructions of the governments of the various countries in which we operate.

 During the first quarter of 2020, our businesses were not materially impacted by the pandemic.
 Subsequently, some of our businesses have begun to experience certain disruptions due to government directed safety measures, travel restrictions, and supply chain delays.
-As of today, the financial impact of these disruptions has not been material.
+As of today, the financial impact of this disruption has not been material.

 As we reported on April 13, we have implemented a series of actions to protect the safety of our employees, maintain business continuity and our supply chain, and leverage our abilities to assist and protect our communities.
 All of these actions remain ongoing.